 "Procedural learning refers to the acquisition of skills and habits that are learned through practice in different domains (motor/perceptual-motor, perceptual, cognitive) and sensory modalities (visual, auditory), under divergent task instructions (intentional, incidental) with or without external feedback".

 This initial mapping sentence allows us to outline a series of procedural learning tasks that cover the space defined by these four dimensions, and that are relevant to understanding procedural learning as a theoretical construct.
-These four dimensions—domain, modality, instructions, and feedback—have been well studied in procedural memory literature.
-This does not exclude the possibility, however, that additional dimensions could be defined, tested, and explored.
-This does not exclude the possibility, however, that additional dimensions could be defined, tested, and explored such as types of processes [59] (e.g., conditional statistics which is relevant to sequential learning tasks vs. distributional statistics, which underlies category learning tasks) or different types of procedural memories [60] such as skill learning (e.g., motor sequence learning, mirror tracing tasks) vs. habits (e.g. category learning and artificial grammar learning tasks).
+These four dimensions—domain, modality, instructions, and feedback—have been well studied in the procedural memory literature.
+This does not exclude the possibility, however, that additional dimensions could be defined, tested, and explored, such as types of processes [59] (e.g., conditional statistics, which is relevant to sequential learning tasks vs. distributional statistics, and which underlies category learning tasks) or different types of procedural memories [60] such as skill learning (e.g., motor sequence learning, mirror tracing tasks) vs. habits (e.g. category learning and artificial grammar learning tasks).

 Considering this initial mapping can help us reveal systematic challenges in procedural learning in those with DD.
 For example, procedural learning tasks that rely on trial-and-error explicit feedback are consistently disrupted in dyslexia [17, 20, 61].
 Furthermore, there is evidence that procedural learning in the auditory domain is consistently affected in dyslexia [19, 21, 62].
 Finally, cognitive procedural learning is affected in DD at least for tasks that rely on trial-and-error feedback [17, 20].
 Here we propose a large-scale online investigation consisting of multiple measures of procedural learning tested within the same individuals to identify latent dimensions of procedural learning affected in dyslexia.

 1.6 Identification of Dyslexia by Procedural Learning Profiles.
 Our proposed large-scale online study will provide sufficient data to allow the use of a Machine Learning (ML) algorithm to identify dyslexia based on procedural learning patterns.
 If a procedural learning deficit underlies dyslexia, then a diagnostic battery that measures procedural learning functions is likely to be successful in differentiating between DD and neurotypicals.
 The novelty of such a diagnostic battery lies in the combination of various measures of procedural learning and their analysis using a ML algorithm, making it possible to predict the probability that a given reader has DD.
 ML analysis has been gaining popularity in research in recent years.
 The added value of ML over classical statistics lies in its ability to detect complex non-linear high-dimensional interactions that may influence predictions, even in the presence of major instrumental and scoring noise.
 ML has been recently used for the identification of DD, but most studies are confined to a specific language [63].
-To the best of our knowledge, there are no studies that differentiate between DD vs. neurotypicals by using ML procedures to detect procedural learning patterns.
-As literacy assessments depend on reading in a specific language, adding this completely data-driven non-linguistic tool as part of the diagnosis could assist in arriving at a differential diagnostic decision even before learning to read takes place and can also contribute to a general cultural-independent understanding of the underlying mechanisms of DD.
+To the best of our knowledge, there are no studies that differentiate between DD and neurotypicals by using ML procedures to detect procedural learning patterns.
+As literacy assessments depend on reading in a specific language, adding this completely data-driven, non-linguistic tool as part of the diagnosis could assist in arriving at a differential diagnostic decision even before learning to read takes place and can also contribute to a general culture-independent understanding of the underlying mechanisms of DD.

 2. Objectives and Significance of the Research